ManjushaDevops/ManjushaDevops/README.md

 -👩🏽‍💻 I'm a Devops Professional.

--🌱 I’m currently learning GitOps.
+-🌱 I’m currently learning GitOps

-✍🏽 I regularly write articles on https://medium.com/@TheDevopsExplorer , https://dev.to/@TheDevopsExplorer

 💼 Checkout my experience on https://in.linkedin.com/in/manjusha-adaling